Nathan Fox (triple jumper)

+Nathan Fox (born 21 October 1990) is an English former athlete who specialised in the triple jump.

+Biography

-Nathan Fox (born 21 October 1990) is an English athlete specialising in the triple jump.
-Nathan is one of Great Britain’s most prestigious triple jump talents.
-After breaking the UK under 15 national record at 14, he became the first and only person of that age in British history to jump over 14meters (14.11m).
+After breaking the UK under 15 national record at 14, he became the first British person of that age to jump over 14 metres (14.11m).
 Representing Great Britain as a schoolboy he placed 5th at the European Youth Olympics in 2007.

 He then went on to place 6th at the 2014 Commonwealth Games in Glasgow.

-He also represented Great Britain at the 2017 World Championships.
+He represented England at the 2014 Commonwealth Games in Glasgow and the 2017 World Championships.

+He made the podium of the British Athletics Championships on seven occasions from 2010 to 2019.